Whether you just found out about Page Experience, or you’re looking for specific details on the topic, this guide is for you.

 Page Experience is a set of factors that measure how satisfactory it is for a user to interact with a page.

-Google coined the term by joining some of the experience indicators previously used in ranking, such as mobile-friendliness, HTTPS, intrusive interstitials and safe browsing, and three web performance metrics known as Core Web Vitals, namely: First Input Delay, Largest Contentful Paint, and Cumulative Layout Shift.
+Google coined the term by joining some of the experience indicators previously used in ranking, such as mobile-friendliness, HTTPS, intrusive interstitials and safe browsing, and three web performance metrics known as Core Web Vitals: First Input Delay, Largest Contentful Paint, and Cumulative Layout Shift.

 Page Experience vs. UX